A System F accounting for scalars

-As a language of terms, {\em Lineal} is just $\lambda$-calculus together with the possibility to make arbitrary linear combinations of terms ($\alpha.\ve{t}+\beta.\ve{u}$).
-In terms of operational semantics, {\em Lineal} merges higher-order computation, be it terminating or not, in its simplest and most general form (the $\beta$-reduction of the untyped $\lambda$-calculus) together with linear algebra in its simplest and most general form also (the oriented axioms of vector spaces).
-Care must be taken, however, when merging these two families of reduction rules.\\ For instance the term $(\lambda x\,(\ve{x})~\ve{x})~(\alpha.\ve{t}+\beta.\ve{u})$ maybe thought of as reducing to $(\alpha.\ve{t}+\beta.\ve{u})~(\alpha.\ve{t}+\beta.\ve{u})$ in a call-by-name-oriented view, or to $\alpha.((\ve{t})~\ve{t})+\beta.((\ve{u})~\ve{u})$ in a call-by-value-oriented view, also compatible with the view that application should be bilinear (cf. \textit{Application rules}, below).
-Leaving both options open would break confluence, the second option was chosen, which entails restricting the $\beta$-reduction to terms not containing sums or scalars in head position (cf. \textit{Beta reduction} rule, below).\\ Instead of introducing vector spaces via an oriented version of their axioms ({\em e.g.} $\alpha.\ve{u}+\beta.\ve{u}\to(\alpha+\beta).\ve{u}$), one could have decided to perform the $\beta$-reduction `modulo equality in the theory of vector spaces' (\emph{e.g.\ }$\alpha.\ve{u}+\beta.\ve{u}=(\alpha+\beta).\ve{u}$).
-But there is a good reason not to do that: It is possible to define fixed point operators
+As a language of terms, {\em Lineal} is just the $\lambda$-calculus together with the possibility to make arbitrary linear combinations of terms: if $\ve t$ and $\ve r$ are two terms, $\alpha.\ve{t}+\beta.\ve{r}$ is also a term.
+Regarding the operational semantics, {\em Lineal} merges higher-order computation, be it terminating or not, in its simplest and most general form (the $\beta$-reduction of the untyped $\lambda$-calculus) together with linear algebra in its simplest and most general form also (the oriented axioms of vector spaces).
+Care must be taken, however, when merging these two families of reduction rules.

+For instance the term $(\lambda x\,xx)(\alpha.\ve{t}+\beta.\ve{u})$ maybe thought of as reducing to $(\alpha.\ve{t}+\beta.\ve{u})(\alpha.\ve{t}+\beta.\ve{u})$ in a call-by-name-oriented view or to $\alpha.(\ve{t}\ve{t})+\beta.(\ve{u}\ve{u})$ in a call-by-value-oriented view, also compatible with the view that application should be bilinear, just as in linear algebra (\cf~\textit{Application rules}, below).
+Leaving both options open would break confluence, the second option was chosen, which entails restricting the $\beta$-reduction to terms not containing sums or scalars in head position (\cf~\textit{Beta reduction} rule, below).